Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Introduction

 \section{Introduction}

 Bounding the amount of resources needed by algorithms and programs is a fundamental problem in computer science.
 Here we are concerned with space.
-In many applications, say, stream processing or web crawling, \emph{linear} bounds on computing space are not satisfactory, given the enormous amount of data processed, therefore \emph{logarithmic} bounds become the standard of reference.
-Theoretically, complexity classes such as the class $\L$ of logarithmic space, although apparently small, are very interesting, and it is not known whether they are distinct from $\P$.
+In many applications, say, stream processing or web crawling, \emph{linear} bounds on computing space are not satisfactory, given the enormous amount of data processed.
+Therefore \emph{logarithmic} bounds become the standard of reference.
+Theoretically, complexity classes such as the class $\L$ of logarithmic space, although apparently small, are very interesting, and it is not known whether they are distinct from $\P$, see for instance Hopcroft and Ullman \cite{DBLP:books/aw/HopcroftU79}.

+\paragraph{Space and the $\l$-Calculus.} Dealing with space bounds in the $\l$-calculus, or in functional programming languages, has always been considered a challenge.

+The first reason is related to the special role of garbage collection in functional languages and in the $\l$-calculus.
+Space usage that is linearly related to time is the worst possible usage in sequential models, since space is always bounded by time, given that---intuitively---using a unit of space requires a unit of time.
+In a purely functional setting without garbage collection, space is indeed linearly related to time.
+Therefore, to properly studying space requires explicitly taking into account garbage collection, which instead is exactly one of the aspects that functional programming aims at \emph{hiding}, leaving it to the meta-level.
+The case of the $\l$-calculus is slightly different.
+The $\beta$-reduction rule can erase sub-terms, but there is not much control over this form of erasure, because it is not asynchronous as in functional languages, since---technically---erasing $\beta$-steps cannot be postponed.
+Consider indeed the following sequence:

+The first step is erasing but it \emph{cannot} be postponed after the second one, because the second step is \emph{created} by the first one.

+The second reason behind the challenge in studying space is that the abstract notions of time and space in the $\l$-calculus have some puzzling properties, as we shall discuss at length.
+In particular, there are families of terms where the abstract notion of space seems to be \emph{exponential} in the abstract notion of time, a phenomenon known as \emph{size explosion}.
+This puzzling fact, which roughly means that \emph{one does not need a unit of time to use a unit of space}, eclipses the issues related to garbage collection, and historically was the main reason why $\l$-calculus was not considered a good setting for computational complexity.

-\paragraph{Logarithmic Space and the $\l$-Calculus.} Dealing with logarithmic space bounds in the $\l$-calculus, or in functional programming languages, has always been considered a challenge.
-The first reason is that the abstract notions of time and space in the $\l$-calculus have some puzzling properties, as we shall see.
-But logarithmic space is special, in that, it requires \emph{log-sensitivity}, that is to distinguish between \emph{input space} and \emph{work space}---without such a distinction one cannot even measure sub-linear space.
+\paragraph{Logarithmic Space and the $\l$-Calculus.} But logarithmic space is special, because it adds a further difficulty to an already challenging topic: it requires \emph{log-sensitivity}, that is, to distinguish between \emph{input space} and \emph{work space}---without such a distinction one cannot even measure sub-linear space.
 Since the $\l$-calculus does not distinguish between \emph{programs} and \emph{data}, it is \emph{log-insensitive} and, apparently, at odds with logarithmic space.